francisco-perez-sorrosal/chronologger/README.md

 ### IDE (PyCharm) Docker Interpreter
 Once you create the Docker image with `make dbuild` you can specify the `chronologger-dev:latest` image as a Ptyhon Docker interpreter in IntelliJ/PyCharm for example.

+---

+<a name="footnote1">1</a>: Inspired by the blog post [Python Timer Functions: Three Ways to Monitor Your Code](https://realpython.com/python-timer/) by Geir Arne Hjelle